EsQueEl-Fella/DBAToolbox/README.md

 ```
 docker-compose run tests
 ```
-This will apply the SQL to a docker-contained SQL parameters and thus check for any syntax errors.
+This will apply the SQL to a docker-contained MSSQL and thus check for any syntax errors.

 ### Break down into end to end tests